 - Some sliders have a small Bone icon on their left side.
 This indicates the slider affects the bones (bone sliders).

 - Some sliders have a small magnet icon on their left side.
 This indicates the sliders affects a fitted Mesh bone (Collision Volume bone)

-- The icons on the right side indicate that the slider value has been changed.
+The icons on the right side of the sliders indicate that the slider value has been changed.
 Click on these icons to reset the corresponding Slider Value to its default (Then also the icon disappears)

-- We have added 3 extra sections (Changed, Fitted and Skeleton) which do not appear in the Second Life Shape editor.
+- We have added 4 extra sections (Changed, Fitted, Extended and Skeleton) which do not appear in the Second Life Shape editor:

 - The Changed section is empty by default and will be populated by the list of changed Shape sliders of your Avastar.

 - The Fitted Section contains all Sliders which affect Fitted Mesh Bones (Collision Volume Bones).